vinayakshnd/px-ptool/README.md

 `px_provision.sh` is the main script.
 This script takes two positional parameters:

-1. Action (apply, destroy or reset)
+1. Action (apply, destroy, reset, or pxify)
 2. Cloud Name (digitalocean or gcp or azure)

 Following are additional flags which are to be provided in case of `apply` or `reset`